Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 | --- | ------- |
 | ```SWCLK``` | Clock signal to CPU, determining when data is sampled and sent on ```SWDIO``` |
 | ```SWDIO``` | Bi directional data pin used to transfer data to and from the target CPU |

+SWD utilizes a packet based protocol to read and write to registers in the DAP/AP and they consist of the following phases:

+1. Host to target packet request
+2. Target to host acknowledgment response
+3. Data transfer phase

+The packet structure can be seen in the image below, I've broken out the various fields in the table as well.

+From an extremely high level, the SWD port uses these packets to interract with the DAP, which in turn allows access to the MEM-AP which provides access to debugging as well as memory read / write capabilities.
+For the purposes of this post we will use a tool called OpenOCD to perform these transactions.
+We will review how to build and use OpenOCD next.

 ## Building OpenOCD
 Install the dependencies: